benwaddell/phoenix/README.md

  - EC2 (instances for running the miner)
  - AutoScaling (to automatically scale instances)
- - IAM (for managing resources roles anda access)
+ - IAM (for managing resources roles and access)
  - Lambda (function to calculate mining profitability and adjust the AutoScaling Group, and terminate instances with unacceptable hashrates)
  - EventBrige (triggers the Lambda function every 3 minutes)
  - SNS (enables email notifications for scaling activities)